clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

     items:
       - question: What about spending and inflation?
         answer: >
           We should be very careful about our government spending right now.

           Carrie will fight for lower business taxes and lower gas taxes - especially in this period of rapid inflation.
-I will fight for lowering state income tax and pledge to vote against all tax increases.
+She will fight for lowering state income tax and pledge to vote against all tax increases.

           Carrie will support any legislation that will bring good

           jobs to the 41st District.
       - question: What's an issue we can all rally behind?